Self assessment tax payment dates

 There are two self assessment tax payment dates you need to pay your tax by.
-The method of payment usually involves two payments on account of your tax liability as follows…
+The method of payment usually involves one balancing payment and two payments on account of your tax liability as follows…

-- one on 31 January during the tax year and
+- one 50% payment on account on 31 January during the tax year and

-- another on 31 July following the tax year.
+- another 50% payment on account on 31 July after the tax year.

 A final payment (or repayment) is due on 31 January following the tax year.